-Synopsis [oleautomation,dual,uuid()] interface DICORBASystemException : DIForeignException { [propget] HRESULT EX_minorCode([retval,out] long IT_retval); [propget] HRESULT EX_completionStatus([retval,out] long IT_retval); }; Description interface has been transla system exceptions are no that results from the tran ated from a CORBA syste ot defined in OMG IDL.)
-A Islation of a CORBA syste ny Automation interface Methods The methods for the DICORBASystemException interface are: erface are: EX_minorCode() This describes the system exception.
-EX_completionStatus() tus() This indicates the status of the operation at the time the exception occurred.
+Synopsis [propget] HRESUL/I emException : DIForeig out] long IT_retval); Description ed from a CORBA system of in OMG IDL.)
+Any Autor ORBA system exception s exception.
+(CORBA system nation interface that results supports Methods The methods for the DICORBASystemException interface are: face are: EX_minorCode() This describes the system n exception.
+EX_completionStatus() This indicates the status of the operation at the time the exception occurred.
 Possible return values are: COMPLETION_YES = 0 This indicates that the operation had completed before the exception was raised.
 COMPLETION_NO = 1 This indicates that the operation had not completed before the exception was raised.
 COMPLETION_MAYBE = 2 This indicates that it cannot be determined at what stage the exception occurred.
-UUID {A8B553C9-3B72-11CF-BE BFC-444553540000}
+UUID {A8B553C9-3B72-11CF-B BFC-444553540000}